FreezeLuiz/CTF-Writeups/Web/bsidesdelhi2020-Log.md

-# Bsides Delhi CTF 2020: Web - Robot Master (Variable Scoring)
+# Bsides Delhi CTF 2020: Web - Log (Variable Scoring)

 <p align="center">
 <img src="https://github.com/FreezeLuiz/CTF-Writeups/blob/master/Web/images/BsidesDelhi2020/Log-description.PNG">
 </p>

-From the description of the challenge we can get 2 key elements; The first one is that `GET` method will be used at some point and the second is that this challenge has something to do with `Logs`.
+From the description of the challenge, we can get 2 key elements; the first one is that `GET` method will be used at some point and the second is that this challenge has something to do with `Logs`.

 ## Recon and Analysis